Croatia Has Some of Europe’s Best Campsites: Here’s Where to Go

 You can stay in campers, caravans, tents, mobile homes and bungalows.
 For glamping lovers, there are also more luxurious campgrounds in Croatia, which offer accommodation in apartments and villas.

-Tourists come to this Mediterranean paradise because of the incredible natural beauty.
+Tourists come to this Mediterranean paradise for its incredible natural beauty.
 In Croatia, you can explore interesting old towns, visit some of the eight national parks and enjoy countless beautiful beaches, bays and islands.

 Here are some of the best camping destinations in Croatia.